-- ■Assess and manage as in Bleeding in early pregnancy/post-abortion care.
-B18-B22 - →If fever, foul-smelling vaginal discharge, or abdominal pain, give first dose of appropriate IV/IM antibiotics.
-B15 - → Refer woman to hospital.
+- Assess and manage as in Bleeding in early pregnancy/post-abortion care B18-B22. - → If fever, foul-smelling vaginal discharge, or abdominal pain, give first dose of appropriate IV/IM antibiotics B15. - → Refer woman to hospital.

 - Always begin with Rapid assessment and management (RAM) B3-B7.
-If the woman has no emergency or priority signs and has come for antenatal care, use this section for further care. - Next use the Pregnancy status and birth plan chart C3 to ask the woman about her present pregnancy status, history of previous pregnancies, and check her for general danger signs.
-Decide on an appropriate place of birth for the woman using this chart and prepare the birth and emergency plan.
-The birth plan should be reviewed during every follow-up visit. - Check all women for pre-eclampsia, anaemia, syphilis and HIV status according to the charts C3-C6 - In cases where an abnormal sign is identified (volunteered or observed), use the charts Respond to observed signs or volunteered problemsC7-C11 to classify the condition and identify appropriate treatment(s). - Give preventive measures due C12. - Develop a birth and emergency plan C14-C15. - Advise and counsel on nutrition C13 , family planning C16 , labour signs, danger signs C15 , routine and follow-up visits C17 using Information and Counselling sheets M1-M19. - Record all positive findings, birth plan, treatments given and the next scheduled visit in the homebased maternal card/clinic recording form. - If the woman is HIV positive, adolescent or has special needs, see G1-G8 HI-H4
+If the woman has no emergency or priority signs and has come for antenatal care, use this section for further care. - Check all women for pre-eclampsia, anaemia, syphilis and HIV status according to the charts C3-C6 - In cases where an abnormal sign is identified (volunteered or observed), use the charts Respond to observed signs or volunteered problems C7-C11 to classify the condition and identify appropriate treatment(s). - Give preventive measures due C12 - Develop a birth and emergency plan C14-C15 - Advise and counsel on nutrition C13, family planning C16, labour signs, danger signs C15, routine and follow-up visits C17 using Information and Counselling sheets M1-M19. - Record all positive findings, birth plan, treatments given and the next scheduled visit in the home-based maternal card/clinic recording form. - If the woman is HIV positive, adolescent or has special needs, see G1-G8 H1-H4.